 The official languages of the United Nations are the six languages that are used in UN meetings, and in which all official UN documents are written when budget allows.
 In alphabetical order, they are Arabic, Chinese, English, French, Russian, and Spanish (Read more)

 I hope you enjoy playing with languages.
 What interesting fact about languages that you have found out?
 Thanks for reading this article.
 If you think that the information is useful, share it with your friends.
 Leave comments below or contact me if you have any suggestion.
-One more thing, remember to subscribe this blog so you will never miss any interesting article.
+One more thing, remember to subscribe to this blog so you will never miss any interesting article.

-Read this post in Tamil
+Read this article in Tamil